Yukiooooo/PHYS-5391/assignment-5/README.md

 __Step 3: # evoluate substorms #__

+$./msm_eva.py -h

-Use this command to check what arguments/options are needed.
+Use the above command to check what arguments/options are needed.
 Here, the output_file created in last step is needed:

-$./msm_eva.py -h

 $ ./msm_eva.py output_file.txt